slackbotai/slack-bot/README.md

     docker-compose up --build
     ```

-    This will make sure you get the correct and compatible versions of python,
-    necessary requirements and MongoDB as required for the application.
-For
-    future restarts without any added changes, docker-compose up will suffice.
+    This will make sure you get the correct and compatible versions of python, requirements and MongoDB as required for the application.
+For future restarts without any added changes, docker-compose down then docker-compose up will suffice.

 ## How to Contribute